na-na-hi/renget/archive/sfbf5.md

 =============================================

 If I were to marry a monster, I'd unquestionably marry the latest and greatest flagship of Rise, Magnamalo!
 Their hunting prowess would be ideal for hunters looking for an equal partner, or even those who prefer to sit back and let their other half take charge!
 Their firm, scaled hide is deceptively smooth, so you'd never scratch yourself on them, and thanks to its sensitivity, you could bring simple pleasures to your partner and strengthen your relationship through the human act of "petting!"
 But that's not all!
 Did you also know that thanks to their immense internal heat, you'd never experience a cold night again when cuddled up with one?
 Trips to the Frost Islands have never been cozier!

-\>But person, look at them!
+%darkgreen%\>But person, look at them!
 They're scary-looking!
-I'm afraid to go near one!

-I assure you, despite Magnamalo's fierce outward appearance, they're actually quite welcoming towards visitors!
+I'm afraid to go near one!%% I assure you, despite Magnamalo's fierce outward appearance, they're actually quite welcoming towards visitors!
 Unless you're attempting to claim their territory, you have nothing to fear!
 In fact, they'd happily protect YOU once you got friendly enough with them!
 There's no doubt in my mind that I– Magnamalo is the perfect mate for anyone looking for interspecies romance!
 And in a stroke of convenient timing, I've even heard that one is residing in the Shrine Ruins at this very moment!
 Perhaps some lucky human should visit me– them!

 ---